ggorlen/sf-shows/README.md

 - For The List, fetch venue, date and price for any hits
 - Add UI/website
 - Add weekly GH action
-- Scrape C4NM, Gray Area, other venues not on the list.
-Also make sure local artists like striations get into the artists list, either by listening to them on discogs or adding them with a script.
+- Scrape C4NM, Gray Area, other venues not on the list
+- Add striations, rubber o, key west, jacob felix, nuclear death wish and other local bands